Chiral Phonons with Giant Magnetic Moments in a Topological Crystalline Insulator

 Now we discuss possible microscopic mechanisms giving rise to the large effective phonon $g$-factor, $g^*$, and in particular the changes observed across the topological transition.
 Ren \textit{et al}.~\cite{ren2021phonon} have proposed theoretically a mechanism that leads to phonon effective $g$-factors arising from electronic contributions comparable with the experimental values reported for PbTe~\cite{PhysRevLett.128.075901}.
 Within this mechanism, valid when the phonon frequencies are smaller than the electronic band gap, the circular motion of a chiral phonon induces an electronic orbital response with topological and nontopological contributions that in turn give rise to a phonon magnetic moment.

 In this work, we adopt a low-energy model for Pb$_{1-x}$Sn$_{x}$Te, taking into account the valley degeneracy and the doping present in the samples, and compute the phonon magnetic moment following Ref.~\cite{ren2021phonon}.
 We find that this model successfully predicts the increase of the magnetic moment from the case $x=0$ to $x=0.24$ once the occupancy of hole levels in the samples is taken into account~\cite{SM}.
 The model we employ predicts a magnetic moment sign change across the trivial to TCI phases as observed in our experiments.
-We should note that a magnetic moment sign change is also predicted across the transition between a strong topological insulator and a weak topological insulator~\cite{ren2021phonon}.
+A $g^*$ sign change was also predicted across a strong-to-weak topological transition~\cite{ren2021phonon}.

 However, the model cannot explain the observed continuous enhancement in the TCI phase.
+Increasing the carrier density decreases $g^*$, contrary to observations~\cite{SM}.
 A possible explanation is that the surface states contribute to the phonon magnetic moment.
 However, such a contribution cannot be captured within the premises of our model~\cite{SM}.
 Recently, Geilhufe proposed a mechanism~\cite{PhysRevResearch.4.L012004} where the chiral phonon induces inertial effects in the electrons leading to an effective spin-chiral phonon coupling that could potentially lead to large phonon magnetic moments.
 However, the evaluation of this contribution for Pb$_{1-x}$Sn$_{x}$Te requires including the inertial effect Hamiltonian terms in density functional codes.
+Additionally, the coupling of the phonon to a cyclotron resonance~\cite{ChengetAl2020NL} is negligible as those are largely detuned in the studied range.
 Further theoretical work is necessary to fully understand the magnetic moment of phonons in the topological phase.